nathan-contino/nathan-contino.github.io/_posts/blog/2022-03-27-two-birthdays-at-two-miles-high.markdown

 in Denver for long.
 We originally wanted to move to the mountains of Colorado... but all it takes is a couple of soul-crushing months looking for a reasonable rental to shut down that idea.
 In the end, we decided to give New Hampshire a shot.
-It'll give us easy access friends, family, outdoor activities, world-class gravel biking, Montreal, Boston, Burlington, Portland, New York... and offices for our now-permanent remote work arrangements.
+It'll give us easy access to friends, family, outdoor activities, world-class gravel biking, Montreal, Boston, Burlington, Portland, New York... and offices for our now-permanent remote work arrangements.
 We'll be moving to